davidmoseler/posterr/README.md

 ####Note:

 I'd like to setup Cypress so that it runs entirely in a docker container like everything else, but the Cypress GUI integrates with the system is such a way that I couldn't find a reliable way to do that given the time constraints.
 It seems that the solution is also dependent on the developer host, so that would maybe not be advisable for me to do here, and I think that whoever will be reviewing this project will find it neat to watch the tests running through the browser GUI.

+If you run into problems with Cypress, try doing sudo chmod +777 -R on the node_modules folder and running npm install locally before running Cypress.

 ## Utility commands